pabloamh/fido-alpha/readme-fido3.md

 # FIDO - Format Identification for Digital Objects

-FIDO is a modern, object-oriented Python library and command-line tool for identifying the file formats of digital objects.
+FIDO is a modern, object-oriented Python 3 library and command-line tool for identifying the file formats of digital objects.
 It is designed for simple integration into automated workflows and other applications requiring reliable format identification.

-This version of FIDO is a complete refactoring of the original tool, focusing on code clarity, maintainability, and modern Python practices.
+This version of FIDO is a complete refactoring of the original Python 2 tool, focusing on code clarity, maintainability, and modern Python practices, including extensive use of `asyncio` for high-performance I/O operations.

-## Key Features and Structure
+## Key Features

 The FIDO project has been refactored to follow modern, object-oriented design principles, making it more modular and easier to maintain and extend.

-The key components of the project are:
+Key features include:

+*   **Modern Python 3 Codebase**: Fully migrated from Python 2, removing legacy dependencies like `six` and `futures`.
+*   **Asynchronous I/O**: Utilizes `asyncio` and `aiopath` for high-performance, concurrent file identification, making it ideal for large-scale processing.
+*   **Object-Oriented Design**: A clean, class-based architecture that separates concerns and improves code readability.
+*   **Container Support**: Identifies formats within container files like ZIP, TAR, and OLE archives.
+*   **PRONOM-Based**: Uses the latest format signatures from The UK National Archives' PRONOM technical registry.
+*   **Flexible Usage**: Can be used as a command-line tool or as a library integrated into other Python applications.

+## Project Structure
-*   **`fido/fido.py`**: The main application class and command-line entry point.
-It orchestrates the format identification process.
+*   **`fido/fido.py`**: The main `Fido` class and command-line entry point.
-*   **`fido/models.py`**: Contains the data classes (`FileFormat`, `Signature`, `Pattern`) that represent the core data structures used for format identification.
-*   **`fido/package.py`**: Handles the loading and parsing of format signatures, as well as the logic for identifying files within containers like ZIP and OLE archives.
+*   **`fido/loader.py`**: Handles loading and parsing of PRONOM XML signature files.
-*   **`fido/config.py`**: Centralized configuration for default settings, such as buffer sizes and output formats.
+*   **`fido/package.py`**: Logic for handling various container and archive formats (ZIP, TAR, OLE, etc.).
-*   **`fido/pronom/`**: A package for interacting with the PRONOM technical registry, including downloading new signature files.
+*   **`fido/pronom.py`**: A package for interacting with the PRONOM registry to update signatures.

-This structure separates concerns, making the codebase cleaner and more approachable for new developers, and relies on modern libraries like `pathlib` and `asyncio` for improved performance and readability.

 ## Installation

-FIDO can be installed on any platform with Python 3.6+ and `pip`.
-It is recommended to install it within a virtual environment to manage dependencies.
+FIDO can be installed on any platform with Python 3.9+ (required for full async support) and `pip`.
+It is recommended to install it within a virtual environment.

 1. Clone the repository from GitHub:
     ```shell